springboardmentor148-svg/HealthForecast-AI-Hospital-Readmission-Prediction-Patient-Risk-Intelligence-System/README.md

-# 🏥 Prognexa AI – Hospital Readmission Prediction & Patient Risk Intelligence
+# 🏥 Prognexa AI – Hospital Readmission Prediction & Patient Risk Intelligence System

 **Prognexa AI** is an end‑to‑end healthcare analytics platform that uses machine learning (XGBoost) to predict hospital readmission risk.
 It provides role‑based dashboards for **Doctors**, **Hospital Administrators**, **Healthcare Researchers**, and **System Administrators** – with features for patient management, risk prediction, analytics, and report generation.